Retired judge named temporary replacement for 19th JDC judge removed over 'serious harm to the public'

 "If they do, I've got a bunch of stuff to read this weekend," McDonald said.

-McDonald served as a judge in the 19th JDC for several years before moving to the First Circuit Court of Appeals.
+McDonald served as a judge in the 19th JDC for several years before moving to the First Circuit Court of Appeal.
 He retired in 2022.
-The law mandates that no judge cannot be elected over the age of 70.
+The law mandates that no judge can be elected over the age of 70.

 Rose was temporarily removed from her seat following the Supreme Court's 5-2 decision that "disqualified (Rose) from exercising any judicial function."
 They added that Rose threatened "serious harm to the public" if she continued to serve as a judge.